| Charles C. Stadden, one of the worlds most famous designers of military

 adding layers in clay or liquid solder, Stadden carved his directly from white

+metal.
 By pioneering new techniques in mould making and production Stadden effectively

 kick-started the whole hobby of painting and collecting model soldiers.
 He went